mougiakouel/QGIS-Training-Manual/rasters/data_manipulation.rst

 .. image:: ../_static/rasters/007.png

 You can choose to process entire directories instead of single files, giving you a very useful built-in batch processing capability.
+You can specify a virtual raster as input file, too, and all of the rasters that it consists of will be processed.

 You can also add your own command line options using the :guilabel:`Creation Options` checkbox and list.
 This only applies if you have knowledge of the GDAL